salesforce/omakase/readme.md

 However this is not very useful in and of itself.
 Usually you will register various plugins according to your needs.

 The most basic principle to understand when using Omakase is that nearly everything is organized into a set of _plugins_.
-Need a syntax tree?
-Add the `SyntaxTree` plugin.
 Need to output the processed code in compressed or dev mode format?
 Register a `StyleWriter` plugin.
-Want some validation or linting?
-Add the applicable plugins.
+Want to enable built-in validations?
+Register a `StandardValidation` plugin.
+Want to add your own custom rework, validation and linting?
+Create and register the applicable plugins.

 This loosely coupled architecture allows us to achieve better performance and caters to the pattern of parsing a CSS source over and over with different configurations as opposed to parsing just once (which other libraries might necessitate for performance cost reasons).